Call 24/7. Speak to an Attorney Immediately

 • Wage loss benefits — two-thirds of your Average Weekly Wage while you are unable to work, up to the 2026 maximum of $1,394 per week

-• Specific loss benefits — if the back injury results in permanent loss of a body part (uncommon in back injuries but possible with nerve damage)
+• Specific loss benefits — if the back injury results in permanent loss of use of a body part

-The value of your settlement, if you ultimately settle the case, is driven by your wage loss exposure, future medical costs, and the permanency of any restrictions your doctor assigns.
-We explain the full settlement calculation framework in our guide on workers’ compensation back injury settlements in Pennsylvania.
+The value of your settlement is driven by your wage loss exposure, future medical costs, and the permanency of any restrictions your doctor assigns.
+See our guide on workers’ compensation back injury settlements in Pennsylvania.

 What to Do If Your Claim Is Denied